Marwan-Refaat/Kuka-Visp-Calibration/README.md

 # Kuka-Visp Hand-Eye Calibration
 This repo allows the use of the Visp library to conduct extrinsic Hand-Eye calibration by capturing the robot's pose using the RoboDK python API and outputting the necessary pose file in YAML format.
-This can easily be extended to be used with other manufacturer as they are almost all supported by RoboDK.
+This can easily be extended to be used with other manufacturers as they are almost all supported by RoboDK.
 * You can find the list of manufacturers with supported RoboDK drivers [here](https://robodk.com/doc/en/Robot-Drivers.html)

 ### Requirements: